 Thus, the same drama was being enacted in Asia and Europe at the same time.
 The lust for power, hallowed by time and tradition, had deadened all sense of responsibility in the men of higher classes.
 The lower orders of Indian humanity had lost all sense of self-respect.
-They were used as beasts of burden but they believed that their lot was God-ordained and hence unchangeable.
+They were used as beasts of burden, but they believed that their lot was God-ordained and hence unchangeable.
 Their women were ravished; but they took this to be an honour.
 Their earnings were taken away from them by various stratagems; but they believed that they would get them back a thousand-fold in the other world.
-They were purposely kept illiterate; but they felt not their degradation.2 The earth grouned under the weight of sin.
+They were purposely kept illiterate; but they felt not their degradation.
+The earth groaned under the weight of sin.
 It cried for a deliverer.
 The deliverer, nay deliverers, did come.
-What Calvin and Luther, Voltaire and Rousseu, Danton and Robespierre, did for the Reformation and the French Revolution in Europe, was done by Nanak and Govind Singh in Asia and India, and Kabir, Chaitanaya and Nam Dev in Northern India and Maharashtra; with this difference, however, that, while in Europe the great Teutonic princes were, at heart, jealous of the power of the Pope, whose bulls and interdicts had not unoften made them tremble on their thrones and who, therefore, took up the cause of the Reformation and contributed not a little towards its success. the apostles of the Reformation in India had to fight for their cause single-handed.
-The civil power lay in the hands of the alien conquering races whose professed Islam and who, therefore, did not much concern themselves with the religious quarrels of the conquered people.
-They were too deeply absorbed in their own immediate concerns to find time to think of the great problems that were swaying the minds of the more intelligent among the vast non-combatant depressed classes of thepopulation.
-They took no decisive step either to impede or to advance the great spiritual upheaval that was taking place under their nose and when they did interfere, it was in alliance with the hereditary high-placed reactionaries, both of the church and of the laity, unconscious of their kinship in beliefs with the professors of the new Gospel, and absolutely unaware of the risk they were incurring-the risk of complete self-destruction and self-effacement the struggle of the Sikhs against the Mughals was a religious one, as uninformed persons would make people believe.
-There is, in fact, much that is common between Sikhism and Islam; nay, between all religious dispensations teaching the unity of God and the brotherhood of man.
-Mohammad took birth in a degenerate age among people, who were deeply sunk in gross sensuality and were cruelly apathetic and he strove to unite them by the ties of fellowship and common belief.
-Likewise, Nanak, the founder of Sikhism, and Govind Singh, the founder of the Khalsa Dispensation, were ardent reformers who warned people of the dangers of unbelief, and taught them to have boundless faith in on common, living, loving, and love-inspiring Divinity, that pervaded all existence and loved to nurture and watch over all creation.
-The Mussalmans generally recognised this from the very birth of Sikhism.
-They claimed the first Guru as their own.
-Mussalman saints, like Hazrat Mian Mir, and Hazrat Farid, Mussalman emperors like Babar and Akbar, Mussalman princes like Dara Shikoh and Muazzam, all, felt and displayed a cordial liking for Guru Nanak's Gospel.
-Even in our own days, Mussalman Pirs and savants love to talk of Guru Nanak's mission in the most enthusiastic terms
+What Calvin and Luther.
+Voltaire and Rousseu, Danton and Robespierre, did for the Reformation and the French Revolution in Europe, was done by Nanak and Govind Singh in Asia and India, and Kabir, Chaitanya and Nam Dev in Northern India and Maharashtra: with this difference, however, that, while in Europe the great Teutonic princes were, at heart, jealous of the power of the Pope, whose bulls and interdicts had not unoften made them tremble on their thrones, and who, therefore, took up the cause of the Reformation and contributed not a little towards its success, the apostles of the Reformation in India had to fight for their cause single-handed.
+The civil power lay in the hands of the alien conquering races who professed Islam and who, therefore, -did not much concern themselves with the religious quarrels of the conquered people.
+They were too deeply absorbed in their own immediate concerns to find time to think of the great problems that were swaying the minds of the more intelligent among the vast non-combatant depressed classes of the population.
+They took no decisive step either to-impede or to advance the great spiritual upheaval that was taking place under their nose, and when they did interfere, it was in alliance with the hereditary high-placed reactionaries, both of the church and of the laity, unconscious of their kinship in beliefs with the professors of the new Gospel, and absolutely unaware of the risk they were incurring-therisk of complete self-destruction and self-effacement.

-^{1.} These were the times of Aurangzeb, when the power of the Turks was gasping for breath, and of the later Mughal Emperors when it passed away.
+1. These were the times of Aurangzeb, when the power of the Turks was gasping for breath, and of the later Mughal Emperors when it passed away.

-^{2.} A visit to the Kangra and Simla Hills would show this to be the case even now.
+2. A visit to the Kangra and Simla Hills would show this to be the case even now.
 No one can sit on the same cot with a Kanait.
 Gold ornaments cannot be worn by certain classes.
 A Rajput may take any number of concubines from any caste.